Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 And just send your device_id in body it to the deployed URL with POST to add and DELETE method to delete.
 </details>

-After this configured, try to add a button in your app to opt-in to the channel, and check in the web app if that have been set.
+After this configured, try to add a button in your app to opt in to the channel, and check in the web app if that have been set.

 You can also send `null` to remove override

-If you need to check programatictly what override is set on a device you can get on the same url
+If you need to check programmatically what override is set on a device, you can get on the same URL

 ```js
 import axios from 'axios'